ahmed-ibrahim1998/scandiweb-assignment-/README.md

 ## Setup

 * Git clone
-* create new database it's name products_db
+* create new database it's name products_db and import file in foleder database
 * Start Apache and MYSQL on Xampp or laragon
-* Open the folder and run composer update in the terminal
 * Run ``cd /laragon/www/scandiwebTask/public``